NCLAT issues notices to CCI, Future Coupons over Amazon's plea challenging CCI order | Law-Order

 It has also directed the other parties to file a brief note of submissions.

-The bench said it wanted the pleading to be complete before taking any decision to stay the Rs 202-crore penalty imposed on the parties.
+The bench said it wanted the pleading to be complete before taking any decision to stay the Rs 202-crore penalty imposed on Amazon.

 NCLAT is an appellate authority for the orders passed by the CCI.